xtric6/US-Adult-Salary-Prediction-ML-App/README.md

 - Whats the distribution of our target column of adults that earn <=$50 and those that earn >$50
 ![salary value counts](https://user-images.githubusercontent.com/40510766/149764566-19b8182f-2047-4649-82b3-35c40d1729da.JPG)

 The target column Salary had more adults that earn less than <$50,000 compared to adults that earn more tahn $50,000.
-The adults eraning less than $50,000 had 68% more data than the latter.
+The adults earning less than $50,000 had 68% more data than the latter.
 This knowledge will enable us evaluate our machine learning model with the right metric.
 Since this is an imbalanced datasset,using accuracy for the evaluation will not give the  actual performace of our ML model. metrics like F1 score,precison,recall and roc-auc-score will be used to evaluate our models.

 - How is the 'workclass' distributed/represented in our dataset?